KennethTrecy/peratorakka_server/blueprint/general_requirements.md

     Modifiers for manual input may allow accounts from different currencies.
 13. An event can be deleted as long as it has no associated modifier.
 14. A user may have multiple frozen periods.
-15. Each frozen period have associated final calculation for each account.
+15. Each frozen period have associated summarized calculation for each account.
+    - Unadjusted total would represent the result before including the closing financial entries in calculation.
+    - Adjusted total would represent the result after including the closing financial entries.
 16. If a financial entry is within a frozen period, it cannot be modified or removed.